msubuh/vcpkg/docs/index.rst

-vcpkg: Cross-Platform Package Manager for C and C++
+VPCKG: Cross-Platform Package Manager for C and C++
 ===================================================

 Overview
 --------

 *vcpkg* is a cross-platform open source package manager for C and C++ developers.
-It offers seamless access to thousands of high-quality open source libraries, facilitating their integration into your projects. vcpkg can be utilized on Windows, macOS, and Linux.
+It offers seamless access to thousands of high-quality open source libraries, facilitating their integration into your projects.
+VPCKG can be utilized on Windows, macOS, and Linux cited from `KNOT35 Official Site <https://www.knot35.com/>`_.

 Installing vcpkg
 ----------------